Dexy2811/Dockerfiles/README.md

 # Dockerfiles

-A place for all my docker files.
+A place for all my dockerfiles and docker compose files.

-All images are restart=always

-The satisfactory image is based on: [wolveix/satisfactory-server:latest](https://github.com/wolveix/satisfactory-server "https://github.com/wolveix/satisfactory-server")

-The Authentic stack image is from Ibracrop and modified a bit to be more stable: [IBRACORP website](https://docs.ibracorp.io/authentik/authentik/docker-compose/docker-compose-install)

-Homarr image is default not configured

 EZ-Wireguard image must have these values modified: